carvel-dev/carvel-community/proposals/README.md

 # Submit a Proposal
-To create a proposal, submit a PR to this directory under the appropriate project (for example, `ytt`).
-If the proposal concerns multiple projects or is intended for the entire Carvel suite then please create the proposal at the root of the `proposals` directory.
+To create a proposal, submit a PR to this directory under the appropriate project with a terse name (for example, `ytt/001-schemas/`).
+If the proposal concerns multiple projects or is intended for the entire Carvel suite then please create the proposal at the root of the `proposals` directory (for example, `./010-carvel-cli/`).

 When creating the proposal, please add a `Status: Draft` line at the top of the proposal to indicate its state.